“it just works”

-This is my Open Source knowledge base.
+This is one’s Open Source knowledge base.

 If one had to explain – what is the difference between Open Source and Closed Source software – one would say – Open Source software is (usually) made with love. <3